MDverse/mdws/README.md

 Eventually, the scraper will produce three files: `zenodo_datasets.tsv`, `zenodo_datasets_text.tsv` and `zenodo_files.tsv` :sparkles:

-Note that "false positives](docs/false_positives.md)" have been removed in the scraping proccess.
+Note that "[false positives](docs/false_positives.md)" have been removed in the scraping proccess.

 ## Scrap FigShare

+Have a look to the notes regarding [Figshare](docs/figshare.md) and its API.

 Scrap FigShare for MD-related datasets and files: